ReglementiXS European Downhill Cup 2019

-The series consists of five separate international races.
+The series consists of six separate international races.
 All races are financial, legal and sporting independent.
 The General Regulations and the UCI Rules apply to all races.

-The total result consists of four Qualifying Run results and four Final Run results.
+The total result consists of five Qualifying Run results and five Final Run results.
 The results will be published on www.ixsdownhillcup.com.

 § 1 Registration